 With rolling hills, dramatic mountains, hundreds of castles, cascading waterfalls, rare flora and fauna and a coast path that runs along the entire coastline of the country, in Wales - beauty is everywhere.
 Our cities are compact and our towns bustling with community life.

 Size: 20,800 square km

 Time zone: GMT

 Language: Welsh and English

-Cities: Six – Cardiff (capital), Newport, Swansea, Bangor, St Davids and St Asaph
+Cities: Seven – Cardiff (capital), Newport, Swansea, Bangor, St Davids, St Asaph and Wrexham

 Wales is made up of 22 local authority areas.
 For the purposes of Visit Wales, we 'split' these areas into larger regions: North Wales, Mid Wales, West Wales, and South Wales.

 The regions are made up of the following local authorities.

 - Conwy County

 - Flintshire County